 - CSDCAS “Frequently Asked Questions” https://portal.csdcas.org/csdcasHelpPages/instructions-and-faq/index.html

-- Statement of Purpose for University of Iowa: Your Statement of Purpose should include why you want to enter this field and why the U of Iowa.
+- Statement of Purpose for University of Iowa: For application to the Audiology graduate program, your Statement of Purpose should include why you want to enter this field and why the U of Iowa.
 The application will have a place for you to list your honors/awards/achievements.
 The statement of purpose is the place to expand on any of those, especially any experiences you may have had while volunteering.
-The statement should be one page single-spaced or two pages double-spaced.
+If you are applying to the MA-SLP program, you should respond to the following: Describe a situation / interaction when communication was difficult or challenging.
+What did you learn from it?
+For either program application, the statement should be limited to one page single-spaced or two pages double-spaced.

 Additional Links for The UI Graduate College